Contact Us Today (424) 372-3112

 If the judge decides there is insufficient evidence to support probable cause, they will immediately dismiss the complaint and release you from custody.

-It should be noted this doesn't always mean an end to the case.
+It should be noted this only sometimes means an end to the case.
 If your misdemeanor complaint was dropped after a probable cause hearing under Penal Code 991, the prosecution will have 15 days to refile the complaint for the same criminal conduct.

 If the second filing ends in a dismissal of the complaint, it's a permanent bar to future prosecution on the same conduct.
 This means Los Angeles County prosecutors get two chances to allege misdemeanor conduct against you.